+Eadweard Muybridge

+(born Kingston-On-Thames, England, 1830)

+Animal Locomotion, Plate 601 (Trotting; saddle; brown mare Beauty), 1887

+Collotype (photomechanical print)

+22 × 271⁄2 inches (framed)

+The Jack Shear Collection of Photography

+at the Tang Teaching Museum, 2015.1.30

+Eadweard Muybridge is known for his photographs of animals and people in motion.
+In the series Animal Locomotion, Muybridge set up a line of multiple cameras that automatically captured animals as they passed by.
+Determined to understand movement through his art, Muybridge invented a device called a zoopraxiscope, which projected his photos in rapid succession and gave the illusion of the subject moving.

 Vik Muniz

 (born São Paulo, Brazil, 1961)

 Medusa Marinara, 1999

-Printed ceramic plate, 16 $1/4 \times 16 1/4 \times 3$ inches (framed) Gift of John Weber and Leila Whittemore, 2013.9
+Printed ceramic plate, 16 $\frac{1}{4}$ × 16 $\frac{1}{4}$ × 3 inches (framed) Gift of John Weber and Leila Whittemore, 2013.9

 Vik Muniz uses unusual materials like sugar, dirt, chocolate, or spaghetti sauce to create imagery that he then photographs.
 This work, on an actual plate, is a photograph of marinara sauce and spaghetti that references Caravaggio's sixteenth-century painting of Medusa, a monster of Greek mythology.
 The visual illusion of food on the plate, and the face that emerges from that food, creates confusion and eventually (hopefully) amusement for viewers.

 NASA

 (established Washington, DC, 1958)

 Viking 2 View of Mars Ice, 1979

-Color photograph, 13 $\frac{3}{4}$ x 15 $\frac{1}{2}$ inches (framed) Gift of Jack Shear, 2020.1.6
+Color photograph, 13 $\frac{3}{4}$ × 15 $\frac{1}{2}$ inches (framed) The Jack Shear Collection of Photography at the Tang Teaching Museum, 2020.1.6

 This image shows a thin layer of water ice frost on the Martian surface at Utopia Planitia.
 It was taken by the Viking 2 Lander camera 2.
 The layer is thought to be only a couple-thousandths of a centimeter thick.
 It is speculated that dust particles in the atmosphere pick up tiny bits of water, and when it gets cold enough for carbon dioxide to solidify, some of it attaches to the dust and ice and it falls to the surface.

+Shirin Neshat

-Shirin Neshat (born Qazvin, Iran, 1957) Offerings series, 2019 Digitial chromogenic print, 12 $\frac{1}{4}$ x 10 $\frac{3}{4}$ inches (framed) Gift of Ian Berry, 2020.10.2 Shirin Neshat is influenced by her personal experience of exile from her home country of Iran.
+(born Qazvin, Iran, 1957)

+Offerings series, 2019

+Digitial chromogenic print, 12 % × 10 % inches (framed) Gift of lan Berry, 2020.10.2

+Shirin Neshat is influenced by her personal experience of exile from her home country of Iran.
 She moved to the United States for school in the mid-1970s, just before the Iranian Revolution.
 Neshat's work explores issues of gender, identity, and politics for Muslim women.
 The Farsi calligraphy that appears on faces and hands in her photographs feels quiet and intense, poetic and powerful.

-Eduardo Paolozzi (born Leith, Scotland, 1924; died London, England, 2005) High Life, 1967 From the portfolio Moonstrips Empire News Screen print, 16 1⁄2 x 11 1⁄2 inches (framed) Gift of George Friedman and Diane Love, 1980.292.10 Eduardo Paolozzi was a sculptor, collage artist, and printmaker attracted to the precise mechanical exactitude of printmaking and its ability to create multiples.
+Paul Noble (born Northumberland, England, 1963) February, 1999 Pencil on paper, $21\frac{3}{4} \times 16\frac{3}{4}$ inches (framed) Gift of a private collection, 2019.15.3.2 Paul Noble is known for his draughtsman-like style and command of graphite, and he creates fictitious land-scapes with humorous twists.
+In this piece, fonts that resembles architectural building blocks are stuck together by a crystal-like ooze and spell out "February."
+Straight lines, flat planes, and meticulous shading give this drawing a 3-D effect.
+Eduardo Paolozzi (born Leith, Scotland, 1924; died London, England, 2005) High Life, 1967 From the portfolio Moonstrips Empire News Screen print, 16 % × 11 % inches (framed) Gift of George Friedman and Diane Love, 1980.292.10 Eduardo Paolozzi was a sculptor, collage artist, and printmaker attracted to the precise mechanical exactitude of printmaking and its ability to create multiples.
 Paolozzi is known as a pioneer of the Pop Art movement with his abstract, brightly colored prints often influenced by advertisements.